MatMatt/clmsapi/README.md

 # clmsapi

 R-Client for accessing the Copernicus Land Monitoring Service HTTP API on WEkEO by means of REST calls.
-Currenty supported (on server side) are only Data from the [High Resolution Snow and Ice Monitoring](https://land.copernicus.eu/pan-european/biophysical-parameters/high-resolution-snow-and-ice-monitoring).
+Currently supported (on server side) are only Data from the [High Resolution Snow and Ice Monitoring](https://land.copernicus.eu/pan-european/biophysical-parameters/high-resolution-snow-and-ice-monitoring).

 ## Registration:
 Before downloading any data you need to register [here](https://cryo.land.copernicus.eu/finder/).